Laboratory Fittings Information

 Fittings are a vital part of any laboratory system.
 Although these components are not particuarly complicated, a solid understanding of their application is essential to avoid system problems.
 Fittings are used anywhere tubing or piping need to be attached, adapted, or adjusted.
 Their primary functions include preventing a liquid or gas from leaking out of a flow path and holding tubing in place against opposing pressure.

 A fitting is composed of a nut and a ferrule.
 The nut provides the driving force that causes the ferrule to seal.
-For more information on nuts, please refer to the Nuts Selection Guide.
+For more information on nuts, please refer to the Nuts Specification Guide.
 The ferrule supplies the holding power.

 Most laboratory fitting systems work through external compression onto the tubing's outer wall, accomplished by the ferrule's tapered nose.
 Ferrules come in many shapes and sizes.

 Flanged fitting—A fitting used in low-to-moderate pressure applications.
 The fitting requires flanging—or spreading the end of the tubing—before use.

 Flangeless—A specialized fitting designed to replace flanged fittings, where through the use of a nut and a unique ferrule, a seal can be made on tubing in areas where flanged fittings were traditionally necessary.

 Flat-bottomed—In flat-bottom configurations, as the port threads run out, the bottom of the port becomes flat across the diameter with a small through-hole in the center of the flat bottom.
 In this port, the ferrules have tapered noses facing toward the nut and away from the flat bottom of the receiving port.
 This is commonly used with flanged tubing to allow the tubing itself to create the seal in the port.